Cosmetic packaging: Information accuracy

 One of the most important aspects of regulations on labeling is that the information is accurate.
 Although the FDA does not have the resources to inspect all cosmetic products on the market, it can issue penalties for various violations involving packaging and labeling.
 It is the manufacturer's responsibility to make sure that its product is safe for public consumption.

 Avoidance of misleading information

 None of the information, including name and address, may be misleading.
 Words can be abbreviated only if it is clear what they represent.
 All text must be printed clearly on the packaging.
 Smaller packages in which text is too difficult to read should include tags with legible text.

-Listing of ingredients

 Ingredients must be listed in a certain order with priority given to ingredients that represent 1% or more of the volume.
 These ingredients must be listed in descending order, based on weight.
 This group of ingredients is then followed by those that represent 1% or less of the product and listed in any order.
 Colorants may also be listed in any order.